 Number UER 1.
 Customers are responsible for setting up separate development and production Data Intelligence Platform workspaces to isolate the production work from development, where applicable.
 2. Customers are responsible for implementing an SSO solution and MFA, where applicable, for controlling user access to the Data Intelligence Platform.
 3. If available in their subscription tier, customers are responsible for enabling Data Intelligence Platform audit log delivery features and implementing appropriate monitoring and incident response processes.
 4. Customers are responsible for reviewing Data Intelligence Platform audit logs of actions performed by the customer support personnel, if applicable.
 5. Customers are responsible for making any changes to data stored within the Data Intelligence Platform, where applicable.
 6. Customers are responsible for (1) backing up data that is stored in customer-controlled storage locations (e.g., AWS S3 bucket/Azure Blob Storage/GCS bucket), and (2) backing up notebooks with tools provided by Databricks within the product.
 For the data that is backed up by customers, customers are responsible for retaining the data for a specified retention period to protect from erasure or destruction.
-7. Customers are responsible for developing their disaster recovery and business continuity plans that address the inability to access or use Databricks services.
-8. Customers are responsible to determine, based on their needs, including on the relative sensitivity of the data they are processing, which product tier (and features) are appropriate for their intended uses.
-9. Customers are responsible for managing their organization's instance(s) of the Data Intelligence Platform through any customized security solutions or automated processes using setup features, application development tools, and API integration tools.
-10. Customers are responsible for ensuring that authorized users are appointed as organizational administrators, and the authorized users should follow a defined logical access management process to manage and protect the admin account user credentials to administer the Data Intelligence Platform, where applicable.
-Customers are responsible for appropriately managing user access to the Data Intelligence Platform and customer-managed AWS, Azure, or GCP account(s).
-11. Customers are responsible for data classification and the implementation of encryption features available where deemed necessary by customer-defined requirements.
-Additionally, customers are responsible for their choices of libraries to prevent the inadvertent transmission of sensitive data (including PHI) over the wire in an unencrypted fashion.
-12. Customers are responsible for securing and protecting account credentials and security tokens for REST API access.
+7 7.
+Customers are responsible for developing their disaster recovery and business continuity plans that address the inability to access or use Databricks services.

-This document is for to Databricks, Inc. and may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc.'s prior written consent.
+This document may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc. 's prior written consent.
 It may ONLY be used for the purpose for which it is provided.